 I encourage you to look around for the small wins in your work.
 They carry us forward but they are also a reminder of the important role even the smallest change can play in shifting the norms around us.

 Together with you,

 Executive Director, SICI

 We received an exciting amount of interest after last month’s note went out about the development of our 3P Pedagogy.
-Here is a copy of the chapter I mentioned, where we outline the organizing framework SICI uses to work with social innovators around the globe.
 If you are a social innovation capacity builder and would be interested in getting a sneak peek at the playbook when it becomes available for feedback, sign up here.